 One of Pret’s secret weapons is their Creative Director James Cannell.
-James is central to their branding and values, so it was essential we worked in close partnership to understand his vision and inspiration for their new London office at Verde SW1.
+James is central to their branding and values, so it was essential we worked in close partnership to understand his vision and inspiration for their new office.
 From this we could create a space which embodied their brand and celebrated their culture.

 To ensure the office felt like Pret, natural materials, finishes, and fittings were used throughout.
 Honesty and simplicity was key, making sure it was a true reflection of their brand and had no unnecessary extra ingredients.

-Furniture was an important ingredient for the design, with large communal desks in the brief, and seating and lockers provided by the Peldon Rose office furniture team.
+Furniture was an important ingredient for the design, with large communal desks in the brief, and seating and lockers provided by our in-house office furniture team.
 Pret took the lead with selecting the soft seating and bespoke statement furniture pieces, with its personality shining through in quirky furniture pieces including a flexi-canvas framed picture of a chair leaning against the wall which you can sit on.

-The largest challenge was that Peldon Rose were the first CAT B consultants onsite at Verde SW1 and we were trying to build an office whilst the very fabric of the building was being built around us.
+The largest challenge was that we were the first CAT B consultants onsite at Verde SW1 and we were trying to build an office whilst the very fabric of the building was being built around us.
 It was like building your living room before the house is built.

 Despite this, we wanted Pret to take early occupation so we rolled up our sleeves and got stuck in to an epic example of close collaboration with developers Tishman Speyer, main contractor Multiplex, and consultants including Aukett Swanke, WSP, MACE and Arup.
 By doing this we could coordinate our deliveries with other contractors and have access to the necessary services to ensure the office fit-out work continued without interruption.

-At the early stages on site at Verde SW1, Peldon Rose worked with Pret to advise and negotiate with the landlord to coordinate CAT A works.
+At the early stages on site, we worked with Pret to advise and negotiate with the landlord to coordinate CAT A works.
 This helped reduce the amount of waste, saved the client both money and time, and helped ensure that our final office design fitted in well to the space.
 An example of this was during CAT A works on the first floor, we kept high level services exposed which fitted in with the final design concept.

 On the ground floor we worked in partnership with the landlord to complete CAT A works to create the main data and communications room, Pret store rooms and meeting spaces.
-Our in-house M&E team completed full M&E service installations with new raised floors and ceilings to bring the office space up to CAT A standards.
-Having completed this stage, we were then able to finish the project at Verde SW1 with the full CAT B office fit-out works.
+Our in-house M&E team completed full mechanical and electrical service installations with new raised floors and ceilings to bring the office space up to CAT A standards.
+Having completed this stage, we were then able to finish the project with the full CAT B office fit-out works.
 Our Construction Manager, Andrew Weaver, was onsite throughout the project, and we are very proud of the many challenges he and his team overcame and the final project they delivered.